silvasouzaadriano/rocketseatstarter/curso-es6/README.md

 - yarn add @babel/core -D
 - yarn add @babel/plugin-proposal-object-rest-spread -D
 - yarn add babel-loader -D
+- The next dependencies should be installed pnly if the developer would like to work with webpack functionality
   - yarn add webpack webpack-cli -D
+  - yarn add webpack-dev-server -D (offline working using a local server: i.e: http://localhost:8080/)

 ### Create a file called .gitignore and add the node_modules folder name on it